 It is the best place to experience the diversity of foreigners through food and interaction with almost every nationality.
-You can taste different cuisines ranging from Western to Southeast Asian cuisines too.
+You can taste different cuisines ranging from Western to Southeast Asia cuisines too.
 Truly a foreign-friendly district, alive during the evening and weekends.
 Drop by during the late hours for a fun experience.

 Location: 27 Itaewon-ro, Yongsan-gu, Seoul